chemreac/chemreac/README.rst

 - `numpydoc <https://pypi.python.org/pypi/numpydoc>`_
 - `sphinx_rtd_theme <https://pypi.python.org/pypi/sphinx_rtd_theme>`_

-to run all the tests you also need:
+to run all the tests you also need these tools:

 - valgrind
 - graphviz